Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields

-We study the deflection angle of photons in the SDL in static, axisymmetric spacetimes with reflection symmetry across the equatorial plane.
-Following the standard method of isolating the logarithmic divergence, we introduce a new variable that allows for a coordinate-invariant formulation of the SDL.
-We show that the two SDL coefficients, which characterize the logarithmic divergence and its offset, are determined by the second derivative of the effective potential evaluated at the unstable photon circular orbit.
-This second derivative is further related to local curvature and matter field quantities, yielding a coordinate-invariant expression for these coefficients.
+We have studied the deflection angle of photons in the SDL in static and axisymmetric spacetimes with reflection symmetry across the equatorial plane.
+Following the standard method of isolating the logarithmic divergence, we have introduced a new variable that enabled a coordinate-invariant formulation of the SDL.
+We have shown that the two SDL coefficients, which characterize the logarithmic divergence and its offset, are determined by the second derivative of the effective potential evaluated at the unstable photon circular orbit.
+We further have demonstrated that this second derivative can be expressed in terms of local curvature and matter field quantities, yielding a coordinate-invariant expression for these coefficients.
 This local curvature consists of two distinct contributions: the tidal effects associated with the free gravitational field, described by the electric part of the Weyl tensor, and the matter-induced curvature, encoded in the Einstein tensor, representing the influence of matter fields.
-We also recast the SDL coefficients in terms of NP scalars, offering a geometric perspective aligned with the null structure of the spacetime.
+We have also recast the SDL coefficients in terms of NP scalars, offering a geometric perspective aligned with the null structure of the spacetime.
 This formulation suggests a promising framework for interpreting observational data in terms of fundamental curvature quantities, particularly through coordinate-invariant combinations of NP Weyl and Ricci scalars.
-We confirm the consistency of our formulation by applying it to several known spacetimes.
+We have confirmed the consistency of our formulation by applying it to several known spacetimes.

-In static, spherically symmetric spacetimes, the SDL coefficients can be expressed solely in terms of the areal radius of the photon sphere and the local energy density and pressure~\cite{Igata:2025taz}.
-In contrast, in static, axisymmetric spacetimes, the deflection angle in the SDL is governed not only by local matter fields but also by the free gravitational field encoded in tidal distortions, leading to a more intricate geometric structure.
-Nevertheless, the leading logarithmic divergence of the deflection angle is still determined entirely by local quantities with clear geometric meaning at the unstable photon circular orbit.
+In static and spherically symmetric spacetimes, the SDL coefficients can be expressed solely in terms of the areal radius of the photon sphere and the local energy density and pressure~\cite{Igata:2025taz}.
+In contrast, in static and axisymmetric spacetimes, the deflection angle in the SDL is governed not only by local matter fields but also by the free gravitational field encoded in tidal distortions, leading to a more intricate geometric structure.
+Nevertheless, the leading logarithmic divergence of the deflection angle is still determined entirely by local quantities with clear geometric meaning at the unstable circular photon orbit.
 This ensures that the formulation retains its coordinate-invariant character.